Riley Patterson

-Riley Patterson (born September 7, 1999) is an American football placekicker for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Memphis.
+Riley Patterson (born September 7, 1999) is an American professional football kicker for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Memphis Tigers and has previously played in the NFL for the Detroit Lions, Jacksonville Jaguars, Cleveland Browns, and New York Jets.

-High school career

-Patterson played high school football at Edwardsville High School just outside St. Louis and committed to Memphis on August 17, 2016.

-College career
+Early life

-Patterson played 41 games at Memphis scoring 351 points.
-He participated in the 2021 Senior Bowl, making two of two field goal attempts and three extra point attempts.
+Patterson was born on September 7, 1999, in Edwardsville, Illinois.
+He attended Edwardsville High School and played college football for the Memphis Tigers, playing 41 games and scoring 351 points.
+He participated in the 2021 Senior Bowl, making two field goal attempts.

 Professional career

 Minnesota Vikings

 Patterson signed with the Minnesota Vikings as an undrafted free agent on May 5, 2021.
 He was waived/injured on August 16 and placed on injured reserve.
 He was released on August 25 with an injury settlement.

 New England Patriots

-Patterson was signed to the New England Patriots' practice squad on October 19.
+On October 19, 2021, Patterson was signed to the practice squad of the New England Patriots.

-Detroit Lions
+Detroit Lions (first stint)

 On November 16, 2021, Patterson was signed by the Detroit Lions off the Patriots practice squad.
 Patterson made two extra points in his NFL debut against the Chicago Bears.

 Patterson made his first field goal against the Minnesota Vikings on December 5, 2021.
-In Week 15, Patterson converted all three field goals and all three extra points in a 30–12 win over the Arizona Cardinals, earning NFC Special Teams Player of the Week.
+In Week 15, Patterson converted all three field goals and all three extra points in a 30–12 win over the Arizona Cardinals, earning National Football Conference Special Teams Player of the Week.

 Patterson was waived on August 30, 2022.